modularml/devrel-extras/blogs/llama3-chat/README.md

     llama3-chat-ui
     ```

-and if you do have access to GPU locally simply run the services via docker-compose and wait for the UI to be available [http://localhost:7860](http://localhost:7860):
+- Or if you do have access to GPU locally simply run the services via docker-compose and wait for the UI to be available [http://localhost:7860](http://localhost:7860):

     ```bash
     docker compose up